 The letter of James may have more instruction on the sins of the tongue than any other New Testament book, and it can be fruitful to read it in one sitting.
 One verse, it seems to me, is linked quite clearly with the truth that the sins of the tongue originate in the heart.
 “From the same mouth come blessing and cursing,” the author marvels as he pleads:

 This need not be so, my brothers.
 Does a spring gush forth from its opening both pure and brackish water?

 Well, a spring doesn’t, but the case of a human being, I’ll submit that yes: while we walk with Christ but are not fully perfected, our hearts are not yet pure and we sometimes pour forth the sweet words of the spirit and other times the brackish spew of our own selfish motives and unforgiveness.

 But this need not be so.

-Tomorrow as we celebrate Christ risen from the tomb, let’s pursue our risen Lord with renewed fervor for his forgiving heart.
+Tomorrow as we celebrate Christ risen from the tomb, let’s pursue our Savior with renewed fervor for His forgiving heart.
 Let us speak to all those imprisoned (like Lazarus) in the tombs within our hearts: He is risen!
 Come out!

-I believe that in the measure we receive the grace to forgive as we are forgiven, the waters of our hearts are purified, and we do not sin with our speech.
+In the measure we receive grace to forgive as we are forgiven, the waters of our hearts are purified, and we do not sin with our speech.
 By the wounds of Jesus Christ, that part of our hell has been harrowed.

-Tomorrow marks the end of the season, and I want to warmly thank those who followed this Lenten focus on Speech and Silence and those who left comments and who liked and shared these posts.
-New Sparrowfare posts will appear there as well as through following by email.
+Tomorrow marks the end of the season, and I want to warmly thank all who followed this series on Speech and Silence and especially those who left comments and who liked and shared these posts.
+Follow Sparrowfare to receive new posts by email.
 I am grateful for each one of you!